Focus

 In 2022, LEGO holds 961 patents.

-Here are some examples of patents filed by LEGO:
+Here are some examples of LEGO patents:

 Lego Patent

-Wheel for a construction set (wo1993008885)
+Wheel for building set (wo1993008885)

 Lego Patent

-Toy building system to build and operate a remote controlled toy vehicle model (wo2021037880)
+Toy building system to build and operate a remote-controlled toy vehicle model (wo2021037880)

 Lego Patent